Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8A

 Memory Aid

-Real-World Application
+Real-World Example

 You're measuring the voltage of a square wave signal.
 An ordinary AC voltmeter (calibrated for sine waves) gives an incorrect reading.
 A true-RMS meter actually calculates the RMS value of the square wave, giving you the correct measurement.
 This is essential when working with digital signals, PWM waveforms, or any non-sinusoidal signals.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-True-RMS meter, RMS measurement, Sinusoidal signals, Non-sinusoidal signals
+True-RMS meter RMS measurement Sinusoidal signals Non-sinusoidal signals

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8A topic.